gsomoza/php-mysql-vault-consul/README.md

 bin/vault write secret/app/mysql/password value=eureka1
 ```

+## Check All Services are Registered & Ready
+The `vault.yml` file exposes Vault's Consul client to the host machine.
+You can
+access the Consul UI by browsing to "http://127.0.0.1:8500"

 ### Let Vault Create MySQL Secrets Dynamically
 Next, we will mount the `mysql` secrets backend and configure it to create
 users for our database dynamically.